Welcome to today's edition of the Rush 24-7 podcast.

 Rich Lowry at National Review ripped in one of the first stories about this.

-Uh I think there was I forget who it might have been Michael Walsh writing at National Review Online in the corner.
+It might have been Michael Walsh writing at National Review Online in the corner.

-He said, No, Martin's a great guy.
+He said, no, Martin's a great guy.

-Martin's a friend of mine's a good reporter.
+Martin's a friend of mine.

-There are members of the conservative media in Washington who live there, and we know what happens when you live there.
+There are members of the conservative media in Washington who live there and we know what happens when you live there.

 It's a town run by the left socially, politically, you name it.